flrx/dev_toolkit/README.md

 ## Roadmap
 - [ ] Generalize for Dart only
-- [ ] Make Dns discovery more robust
+- [ ] Make DNS discovery more robust
 - [ ] Add DNS discovery for all platforms